- Telephone 0131 477 8477

 - Opening times Mon–Thu & Sun 10am–8.30pm; Fri & Sat 10am–9pm.

-- Seasonal times Open for lunch and Sunday dinner only during the Festival
+- Seasonal times Festival: open for lunch and Sunday dinner

 - Food served Sun–Thu noon–7.30pm; Fri/Sat noon–9pm.

 - Average price £9.95 (set lunch); £23 (evening meal)